Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 ------
 Fraser, N. (2013).
 Fortunes of feminism: From state-managed capitalism to neoliberal crisis.
 Verso Books.

 Marx, K. (2004).
-Capital: A Critique of Political Economy (Vol. 1).
+Capital: A critique of political economy (Vol. 1).
 Penguin Classics.

 Weeks, K. (2011).
 The problem with work.
 Duke University Press.